greenthegarden/FrontPorchIoTModule/README.md

 # Sensor Light IoT Module

 Project is for a replacement 'smart' LED based sensor light module based around the [duinotech 595](http://www.jaycar.com.au/Kits%2C-Science-%26-Learning/Science-Lab-Equipment/Instruments/Arduino-Compatible-4-x-5050-RGB-LED-Module/p/XC4466) RGB led module and PIR Motion Sensor Module.
-The smart are provided via an MQTT interface which allow control over the operation of the module, which also inlcudes the provition for a Includes support for a [DHT22](http://www.freetronics.com.au/collections/modules/products/humidity-and-temperature-sensor-module) temperature/humidity sensor.
+The 'smarts' are provided via an MQTT interface which allows control over the operation of the module.
+Provition for a [DHT22](http://www.freetronics.com.au/collections/modules/products/humidity-and-temperature-sensor-module) temperature/humidity sensor is also included.

 The following libraries are required to compile the code:
 * MQTT (PubSubClient): https://github.com/knolleary/pubsubclient